Cray-HPE/docs-csm/operations/network/management_network/canu_install_update.md

    * Once you have succesfully moved the new RPM to your system, wether that is your workstation or live system.
 You can issue the following command(s) to upgrade or install Canu:

-To fresh install Canu on system:
+To fresh install CANU on system:

 ```text
 rpm -ihv <canu.rpm>